The Fellowships are awarded each year by our distinguished jury. Current members of the jury are:

 Professor Carroll's research focus is on the cell biology of the mammalian oocyte with a view to understanding its role in establishing a healthy pregnancy.
 His current work is directed toward understanding why eggs become less fertile as maternal age increases.
 John has spent most of his academic career at University College London (UCL) where he was Head of Department of Physiology before being appointed Associate Dean and Director of the UCL Division of Biosciences.
 Professor Carroll joined Monash University in September 2012 where he is Director of the Monash Biomedicine Discovery Institute and Dean of Biomedical and Psychological Sciences.
 John was inaugural Chair of the Faculty Gender Equity Committee and now Chairs the Athena SWAN gender equity team at Monash University.

 Dr Erika Cretney’s interest lies in ferreting out the function of genes, proteins and cell types in the immune system, and identifying the roles they play in cancer.
-Over the past 20 years she has worked in research laboratories at The University of Melbourne, Austin Research Institute, Peter MacCallum Cancer Centre and most recently The Walter and Eliza Hall Institute of Medical Research.
+Over the past 20 years she has worked in research laboratories at The University of Melbourne, Austin Research Institute, Peter MacCallum Cancer Centre and The Walter and Eliza Hall Institute of Medical Research (WEHI).
 She has also worked in the private sector, assessing the commercialisation potential of scientific technologies for Genscreen, a pharmaceutical development company.
-Erika has won numerous accolades including a Victoria Fellowship and a Premier’s Award for Medical Research.
-She has published over 40 manuscripts and in the past 7 years has been a named investigator on research grants worth more than 9 million dollars.
-Erika is an experienced science communicator and has been heavily involved in advancing the women in science agenda within The Walter and Eliza Hall Institute of Medical Research and more broadly throughout Australia and overseas.
+Erika has won numerous accolades including a 2008 L’Oreal for Women in Science Fellowship, Victoria Fellowship and a Premier’s Award for Medical Research.
+She has published over 40 manuscripts and in the past 8 years has been a named investigator on research grants worth more than 9 million dollars.
+Erika is a passionate science educator and science communicator with vast experience advocating for biomedical research and science education.
+She has been heavily involved in advancing the women in science agenda within WEHI and more broadly throughout Australia and overseas.
 Most notably, she advocated for women in science as part of Governor General Quentin Bryce’s official delegation to China to promote Australian science.
+Erika currently works in the Education Teams at the Peter MacCallum Cancer Centre and WEHI.

 Dr. Cathy Foley is the Deputy Director and Science Director of CSIRO Manufacturing.
 Previous to her current appointment, Cathy was Chief of the Division of Materials Science and Engineering.
 Her research is in superconducting devices and their application.
 Cathy has been involved in developing superconducting systems for mineral exploration, detection of metal for quality assurance in manufacturing, terahertz imaging, UXO detection and low noise wide bandwidth receivers.
 The most successful application has been LANDTEM™ which has assisted in unearthing over $6B in mineral worldwide.